aspnet/AzureSignalR-samples/samples/Management/README.md

 This sample shows the use of Azure SignalR Service Management SDK.

-* Message Pulbisher: shows how to publish messages to SignalR clients using Management SDK.
+* Message Publisher: shows how to publish messages to SignalR clients using Management SDK.
-* Negotitation Server: shows how to negotiate client from you app server to Azure SignalR Service using Management SDK.
+* Negotiation Server: shows how to negotiate client from you app server to Azure SignalR Service using Management SDK.
 * SignalR Client: is a tool to start multiple SignalR clients and these clients listen messages for this sample.

 ## Run the sample